Three-Dimensional Topological Twistronics

-which gives rise to band structure in the 3D momentum space spanned by $k_z$ and the in-plane moir\'e Brillouin zone.
+which gives rise to energy bands in the 3D momentum space spanned by $k_z$ and the in-plane moir\'e Brillouin zone.
 Eq.~(\ref{Happrox}) is our effective Hamiltonian for the 3D small-angle twisted system, which builds in exactly the nonsymmorphic symmetry and captures the moir\'e pattern formed in neighboring twisted layers.

-{\it Twisted Graphite.---} We apply our theory to study electronic structure of twisted graphite, which we construct by starting from an infinite number of graphene layers with $AAA...$ stacking, and then rotating the $n$th layer by $n\theta$ around a common hexagonal center.
+{\it Chiral twisted graphite.---} We apply our theory to study electronic structure of chiral twisted graphite, which we construct by starting from an infinite number of graphene layers with $AAA...$ stacking, and then rotating the $n$th layer by $n\theta$ around a common hexagon center.
 In each layer, low-energy electrons reside in $\pm K$ valleys, which are related by spinless time-reversal symmetry $\hat{\mathcal{T}}$ and can be studied separately as in TBG.
 We focus on $+K$ valley, with the in-plane $\kk \cdot \pp$ Hamiltonian $h(\kk_{\parallel}) = \hbar v_F \kk_{\parallel} \cdot \boldsymbol{\sigma}$, where $v_F$ is the monolayer graphene Dirac velocity ($\sim 10^6 $m/s) and $\boldsymbol{\sigma}$ is the sublattice Pauli matrix.
 The interlayer tunneling $T(\rr)$ is \cite{Bistritzer2011,TBG2007}

 where $w_{AA}$ and $w_{AB}$ are respectively intra-sublattice and inter-sublattice tunneling parameters, with $w_{AA} \approx 90$ meV and $w_{AB} \approx 117$ meV. $\bg_1$ is a moir\'e reciprocal lattice vector $(0,4\pi/3 a_M)$, and $a_M=a_0/\theta$, where $a_0$ is the monolayer graphene lattice constant.
 The other two vectors $\bg_{2,3}$ are related to $\bg_1$ by $\pm 2\pi/3$ rotations.
 We note that $a_M$ is the TBG moir\'e periodicity, but $T(\rr)$ in Eq.~(\ref{Tgraphene}) has a periodicity of $\tilde{a}_M= \sqrt{3} a_M$.